 The honed slate was fitted with great care by experienced local tile-fixer Craig Peebles.

 Gardens are ever-changing environments of growing and maturing plants, so they are never definitively 'complete'.
-Here, inspired design, forethought, specialist skills and attention to detail have combined to create an extraordinary New Town garden expressing its owners' particular interests and values, heady with the fragrance of roses, flowering climbers, and other carefully selected seasonal flowers.
+Here, research, inspired design, specialist skills and attention to detail have combined to create an extraordinary Edinburgh New Town garden expressing its owners' particular interests and values, heady with the fragrance of roses, flowering climbers, and other carefully selected seasonal flowers.